weavc/weavc/docs/home.md

 Software developer with a background in ethical hacking and security.

-Currently working as a full stack developer, using a variety of tech including Dotnet core, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.
+Currently working as a full-stack developer, using a variety of tech including .Net, Azure, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.

-I enjoy playing with all sorts of tech and learning new stuff.
-Feel free to check out the [projects](/projects) section.
-[Notebook](/notebook) is full of notes & resources to do with day-to-day development & surrounding subjects.
+Feel free to check out my [projects](/projects) and public [notebook](/notebook).

 ---